batect/batect/rfcs/2020-02-telemetry/proposal.md

 More information, including details of what information is collected and a formal privacy policy, is available at https://batect.dev/Telemetry.html.

 It looks like batect is running in a non-interactive session, so it can't ask for permission to collect and report this information.
-* To suppress this message and allow collection and reporting of telemetry data, set the BATECT_ENABLE_TELEMETRY environment variable to 'true'.
+* To suppress this message and allow collection and reporting of telemetry data, set the BATECT_ENABLE_TELEMETRY environment variable to 'true', or run `./batect --permanently-enable-telemetry`.
-* To suppress this message and prevent collection and reporting of telemetry data, set the BATECT_DISABLE_TELEMETRY environment variable to 'true'.
+* To suppress this message and prevent collection and reporting of telemetry data, set the BATECT_ENABLE_TELEMETRY environment variable to 'false', or run `./batect --permanently-disable-telemetry`.

 No data will be collected for this session.
 ```